OliHarris/candidate-react-todo-project/README.md

 ## NOTE:

-As this is a Vite, I hosted it on GitHub pages using this guide:
+As this is a Vite app, I hosted it on GitHub pages using this guide:

 https://medium.com/@aishwaryaparab1/deploying-vite-deploying-vite-app-to-github-pages-166fff40ffd3